SUSTAINABLE COMMUNITIES FRAMEWORK

 Sound impossible?
 It’s not and here’s why.

-Successful examples of that idea can be found throughout history.
-One of the most notable was in Europe during the Great Depression, where the small Austrian town of Wörgl issued its own money called stamp scrip (a type of complementary currency).
+Successful examples of successful local currencies be found throughout history.
+One of the most notable was in Europe during the Great Depression where the small Austrian town of Wörgl issued its own money called stamp scrip (a common form of currency also used throughout the U.S.).
 That effort was so successful in lifting the town’s economy that it became known as the Miracle of Wörgl.

-The key for all of us is that we can apply the methods used in Wörgl and elsewhere to break free from the stranglehold that the rich currently have over us and create a new paradigm outside of their control and influence.
+The key for all of us is that we can apply the methods used in Wörgl and elsewhere to break free from the stranglehold that the global banking consortium currently has over us and create a new paradigm outside of their control and influence.
 We can look to the futurist Buckminster Fuller’s aphorism that “You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete.”
-We at the Sustainable Communities Corporation (SCC) have followed that advice, developing a program we call the Sustainable Communities Framework (SCF).
+We at the Sustainable Communities Foundation (SCC) have followed that advice, developing a program we call the Sustainable Communities Framework (SCF).